Michael Newrzella

-Michael Oskar Newrzella (September 15, 1967 – June 27, 1993) was a German police officer and member of GSG 9, the counter-terrorism and special operations unit of the German Federal Police, who was killed by the Red Army Faction.
+Michael Oskar 'Shorty' Newrzella (September 15, 1967 – June 27, 1993) was a German Federal Border Guard and operative of GSG 9, the counter-terrorism and special operations unit of the Bundesgrenzschutz (Federal Border Guard, BGS).
+He was killed during an operation against the Red Army Faction in Bad Kleinen, where the terrorists Birgit Hogefeld and Wolfgang Grams were to be arrested after undercover informant Klaus Steinmetz alerted authorities to a planned meeting.
+Steinmetz was a German V‑Mann (undercover informant) for the Office for the Protection of the Constitution of Rhineland-Palatinate.